 WHAT IS A POMELO?

 A Pomelo is a large citrus fruit that tastes like a grapefruit but is slightly less juicy, tangy and has less of a bitter aftertaste.
-Pomelos are usually eaten as-is but can also be fantastic in salads, drinks and desserts.
+Pomelos are usually eaten as-is but can also be fantastic in salads, drinks, and desserts.
 It is often eaten and enjoyed in Asian cultures especially during Chinese New Year & Mid Autumn Festivals.

 There are two layers of peeling when it comes to peeling a pomelo.
 You first have to peel off the outer skin (the rind) and once the skin has been peeled you have to peel the tough skin that's wrapped around the pulp - the pulp is the only thing eaten in a pomelo.

-The pulp of the pomelo is usually eaten as-is but can also be fantastic in salads, drinks and desserts.
+The pulp of the pomelo is usually eaten as-is but can also be fantastic in salads, drinks, and desserts.

 Pomelo Pith (The Spongy Part of the Skin)

-When it comes to food, Asians generally don’t like to waste, so there are Chinese recipes out there to eat the pith of the pomelo skin (the spongy part of the skin, not the zest)!
-The pith (the spongy part) is usually peeled or cut off the rind and soaked over night and boiled to remove some of the bitterness in preparation for it to be braised.
+When it comes to food, Asians generally don't like to waste, so there are Chinese recipes out there to eat the pith of the pomelo skin (the spongy part of the skin, not the zest)!
+The pith (the spongy part) is usually peeled or cut off the rind and soaked overnight and boiled to remove some of the bitterness in preparation for it to be braised.

 It doesn't have much a flavor, it's more of a texture thing.
 It absorbs the flavor of the braising liquid.
 The texture is exactly what you would think it would be like - spongy! 🙂

-WHERE DO I FIND IT?
+WHERE CAN I FIND POMELO?

 I have not figured out how to pick out the sweet ones.
 It's usually a hit or miss for me when it comes to picking out the sweet ones - sometimes I get sweet, sometimes I get tangy.
 If you have a way to pick out sweet pomelos, give me a shout!
 I would love to learn how! 🙂

-A pomelo tastes like a milder version of a grapefruit but it is not as sour and bitter as a grapefruit.
+Pomelos tastes like a milder version of a grapefruit but it is not as sour and bitter as a grapefruit.
 It is less juicy as well, so it is much easier to eat once it has been peeled.